mattdelhey/mattdelhey.github.io/misc/index.md

 ---
 layout: default
 title : 'Rough Theory'
+category: 'misc'
+highlighter: FALSE

 ---

 <h1 class="entry-title"><a href="{{ post.url }}">Miscellaneous</a></h1>
 Here are a few things which shouldn't be of any interest to you.

 <a id="essays"></a>
 <h2 class="entry-title"><a href="#essays">Essays</a></h2>